ciscoheat/superforms-web/src/routes/get-started/+page.md

 <SuperDebug data={$form} />

-Edit the fields above and see how the data is automatically updated.
+Edit the form fields and see how the data is automatically updated.
 The component also displays the current page status in the right corner.

 ### Posting data